We are a biodynamic farm that utilizes permaculture techniques and

-Some of the sustainable farming methods we implement: composting,
+Some of the permaculture techniques we implement: high density

-our farm's forest productivity and safe water.
-We drip irrigate all of
+to maintain our farm's forest productivity and safe water.
+We drip irrigate

-our crops which reduces plant stress, resulting in a decrease in pest
+all of our crops which reduces plant stress, resulting in a decrease in

-and disease problems as well as increasing the quality and size of our
+pest and disease problems as well as increasing the quality and size of

 farm is surrounded mostly by cattle and hog farmers so harmful pesticides